parkinsons-toolkit/app-content/pages-content/managing-symptoms/freezing.md

 - Count out loud or to yourself.
 - Sing a rhythmic song or rhyme.
 - Listen to music with a good beat.
-- _Prevention_: count or sing as you go through doorways or other spots that trigger you to freeze.
+- **Prevention:** count or sing as you go through doorways or other spots that trigger you to freeze.
 Use the momentum of the rhythm to carry you through.

 c) Imagine a cue, for example:

 - Imagine a sound (i.e. a beat, metronome or rhythmic music).
 - Imagine a line in front of you to step over.

-_Tip: Think about your environment:_
+Tip: Think about your environment:
-_- Remove rugs or mats that cause you to freeze in your home._
+- Remove rugs or mats that cause you to freeze in your home.
-_- Remove clutter that makes spaces feel small._
+- Remove clutter that makes spaces feel small.

 ## My Experience

 People affected by Parkinson’s describe their experiences.

 > “I’ve got some tricks up my sleeve now.
 Well, I did a very good CBT course and mindfulness, and I use a variety of techniques to unfreeze myself.
 I use counting for its cueing.
 I think to myself, I’m going to move on four; I’m going to count one, two, three and four, which is the cha-cha rhythm: one, two, three, cha-cha-cha…[then move forward].
 Or you could target; you pick a spot the other side of what is your barrier, and you step onto that, a particular pattern in the carpet.”
->
-> _(Person with Parkinson’s)_
+> (Person with Parkinson’s)

 > “Sometimes she will freeze, and then if there’s a division, like from the carpet onto that mat, or tiles on the floor, then to get her to step over, tell her to step over that division.
 Sometimes I’ve told her to step over something that isn’t there, but just to get the idea of moving.”
->
-> _(Carer of someone with Parkinson's)_
+> (Carer of someone with Parkinson's)

 ## Further assessment

 ### Questions

 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.
+You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">My Reminders and Notes</a> section to bring to the appointment.

 **They may ask about:**